tkf/conda-julia/README.md

 ## How to build the packages

-Install `conda-build` and run `conda build .` at each recipe directory (e.g., `julia-0.3.11/`).
-You can also just type `make` at each directory.
-Running `make` at the root directory will build everything.
-Note that Julia packages will be build against Julia 0.4.x unless you set environment variable `JULIA_VERSION=0.3`.
+Install `conda-build` and run `conda build .` at each recipe directory (e.g., `julia-0.5.0/`).
+Note that Julia packages will be build against Julia 0.5.x unless you set environment variable as `JULIA_VERSION=0.4`.
-Running `make` will build packages for both versions.

 ### Julia build with Intel MKL